morantaf/account-managament/README.md

 ## Bootstrap data

-Inside the ClientConfig, I've made it so that there will be some client created when the app is being launched.
+Inside the ClientConfig, I've added some clients to be created when the app is being launched.
 To test the /api/v1/clients/{id}, you can either use an id of 1, 2 or 3.
 To test the /api/v1/accounts, you can use the following customerIds as payload: "ASE1234", "ASE4321", "ASE5678"